RedJocker/42spWebServer/README.md

     - [X] use epoll or something alike
     - handle todos left on EventLoop
     - [X] fix issues of buffered reader: a read may contain several \r\n in a single read
+    - Reformat EventLoop
+      - change IO Multiplexing from epoll to poll
+        - epoll does not work with regular files
+	- subject states that
+	  - all reads and writes except configuration file should happen through poll (multiplexer)
+	    - this includes reading regular files while responding to requests
+	    - poll states that it does not make sense to monitor regular files fds
+	      - select and poll always consider regular files ready to read and write
+	        - this is related to in-kernel buffering of io to disk
+	      - but it is still possible to monitor regular files with poll
+	     - epoll does not allow monitoring regular files
-  - file
+    - handle file reading on EventLoop
-    - create a class to handle file opening
+    - handle file writing on EventLoop
-  - cgi
+    - handle cgi ipc on EventLoop
-    - create a class to handle fd for inter proccess communication (IPC)
-    - use epoll or something alike

 - CGI
   - create folder for cgi module
-  - spawn a python or php process
+  - spawn a php-cgi process
-  - send information to process through IPC
+  - [X] research how to better deal with IPC
-  - receive information from process through IPC
   - research how to better deal with spawned process
     - one process only dealing with all requests concurrently
     - one process for each request
-  - research how to better deal with IPC
+  - use socketpair for ipc
+    - pair of connected sockets
+      - each socket is bidirectional
+      - child-cgi
+        - redirect child stdin and stdout to one side of socketpair
+	- close other side of socketpair
+      - server
+        - subscribe read/write to cgi on EventLoop
+	- write body
+	- read cgi-response
+	- write full response